mansikhemka/Embedded-CNN-based-vehicle-classification-and-counting-in-non-laned-road-traffic/README.md

 ## Prerequisites

-Fork AlexeyAB's darknet folder on local host - https://github.com/AlexeyAB/darknet/tree/47c7af1cea5bbdedf1184963355e6418cb8b1b4f#how-to-train-to-detect-your-custom-objects
+Fork and Clone AlexeyAB's darknet folder on local host - https://github.com/AlexeyAB/darknet/tree/47c7af1cea5bbdedf1184963355e6418cb8b1b4f#how-to-train-to-detect-your-custom-objects

 ## Description
 * YOLO(You Only Look Once) version 2 pretrained on Imagenet has been used as the base for the network.
 The network helps in object detection and classification by scanning test image only once.